DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 **Chained STP**

-A chained tickerplant (TP) is a TP that is subscribed to another TP like a chain of TPs hence the name.
-This is useful for systems that need to behave differently for different subscribers, for example if you have a slow subscriber.
-When using the Chained STP, all endofday/endofperiod messages still originate from the STP and are merely passed on to subscribers through the Chained STP.
-Also, the Chained STP process is dependent on the Segmented TP.
-Therefore, if the connection to the STP dies, the ChainedSTP process will die.
+A chained tickerplant (CTP) is a TP that is subscribed to another TP.
+This is useful for the following:

+- protecting the main TP by offloading publication load.
+Examples would be distributing data to multiple consumers, or executing complex subscription filtering logic.
+- distributing a system across multiple hosts where data is pushed once across a host boundary and then further distributed within that host.
+The CTP can also be used to create a local version of the TP log files within that host.

 With these new changes to the tickerplant, we have added new features to chained tickerplants as well.
 Under a typical tick system there is one TP log for the main TP for each day, if a CTP goes down or needs to replay data the replay must happen from the main TP.
 A chained STP can have it's own log file and be in a different batching mode than the main TP, e.g. top level has no batching and chained STP has memory batching, to allow greater flexability.